Elaine Burdeshaw

 Carla Crowder is the Executive Director of Alabama Appleseed, where she serves as the organization’s chief strategic officer and voice for its mission, vision, values, and programs.

 A native Alabamian and graduate of the University of Alabama School of Law, Carla brings more than 30 years of experience, both as a journalist and attorney, in public policy research, advocacy, and litigation.
-As a civil rights lawyer for the last decade, she has challenged mass incarceration and excessive punishment in Alabama and won release for six men originally sentenced to die in prison.
+She has represented dozens of incarcerated Alabamians in post-conviction and parole proceedings, won release for people wrongfully convicted and excessively sentenced, and established a reentry program to ensure they succeed.

 Carla leads Appleseed’s reform agenda centered at the intersection of poverty and the criminal justice system.
 She is a frequent speaker on the human rights crisis in Alabama prisons and has contributed to statewide and national publications on the topic.

-Prior to joining Appleseed, she served as Program and Policy Director at The Women’s Fund of Greater Birmingham and was a staff attorney at the Equal Justice Initiative.
+Prior to joining Appleseed, she served as Program and Policy Director at The Women’s Fund of Greater Birmingham, where she worked on childcare access and workforce initiatives for women.
 Carla’s work as a newspaper reporter earned multiple awards including the Thurgood Marshall Award from the Death Penalty Information Center.
 She has twice been nominated for the Pulitzer Prize.

 Email Carla at carla.crowder@alabamaappleseed.org